 FB4 SUBDISTRICT (CORE)

 The Core subdistrict is designed to form a new main Street in the Belmont Center area.
 Most of FB4 is located along Claflin Street, with a secondary area along Concord Avenue.
 To maximize vibrancy and Walkability, this subdistrict adds an additional Street for Commercial Use to the area around Claflin Street.
 The Core subdistrict is zoned to host a mix of commercial and residential structures, with increased Walkability as a priority.
-While much of the land encompassed by this subdistrict is currently a Surface Parking lot, the intent is for Claflin Street to transition into an active Street with Commercial Uses.
+While much of the land encompassed by this subdistrict is currently a surface parking lot, the intent is for Claflin Street to transition into an active Street with Commercial Uses.